SafaJeBo/Project-I/README.md

 ####  Modules
 The modules required to compile the main program are:

-- forces.f90: Allows for the calculation of forces acting on the particles.
+- **forces.f90**: Allows for the calculation of forces acting on the particles.
-- initialize.f90: Contains subroutines for system initialization and applying periodic boundary conditions.
+- **initialize.f90**: Contains subroutines for system initialization and applying periodic boundary conditions.
-- integrate.f90: Contains subroutines for the Velocity Verlet integrator, Andersen thermostat, and Gaussian distribution.
+- **integrate.f90**: Contains subroutines for the Velocity Verlet integrator, Andersen thermostat, and Gaussian distribution.
-- thermodynamics.f90: Contains subroutines for calculating different observables of the simulation.
+- **thermodynamics.f90**: Contains subroutines for calculating different observables of the simulation.

 Additionally, the following files are used for proper functioning:
-- input.txt: Includes input simulation parameters such as the number of particles, timestep, cutoff, temperature, among others.
+- **input.txt**: Includes input simulation parameters such as the number of particles, timestep, cutoff, temperature, among others.
-- data2plots.gnu: Generates figures from the data generated in the simulation.
+- **data2plots.gnu**: Generates figures from the data generated in the simulation.
-- data2plots_adSI.gnu: Generates figures in SI units.
+- **data2plots_adSI.gnu**: Generates figures in SI units.
-- binning_gestor.f90: Performs block average method and calculates the mean and standard deviation of observables.
+- **binning_gestor.f90**: Performs block average method and calculates the mean and standard deviation of observables.

+It also incorporates some VMD plots for a set of precalculated results.

 ## Parallel Code
+It contains the same functionalities as in serie, but the code is adapted for parallelization.
+In addition, it also calculates
 ### Usage
-To run the parallel program, type:
+To run the parallel program, sending jobs to the cluster, type:

 ```
-chmod u+x ALLRUNS.sh
 make cluster_compile
 make cluster_ALLRUN
 ```